Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:247:7 - (ae-incompatible-release-tags) The symbol ""border-collapse"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:248:7 - (ae-incompatible-release-tags) The symbol ""border-end-end-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:249:7 - (ae-incompatible-release-tags) The symbol ""border-end-start-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:250:7 - (ae-forgotten-export) The symbol "Specified_2" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:250:7 - (ae-incompatible-release-tags) The symbol ""border-image-outset"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:251:7 - (ae-forgotten-export) The symbol "Specified_4" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:251:7 - (ae-incompatible-release-tags) The symbol ""border-image-repeat"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:252:7 - (ae-forgotten-export) The symbol "Specified_6" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:252:7 - (ae-incompatible-release-tags) The symbol ""border-image-slice"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:253:7 - (ae-forgotten-export) The symbol "Specified_7" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:253:7 - (ae-incompatible-release-tags) The symbol ""border-image-source"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:254:7 - (ae-forgotten-export) The symbol "Specified_8" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:254:7 - (ae-incompatible-release-tags) The symbol ""border-image-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:255:7 - (ae-incompatible-release-tags) The symbol ""border-inline-end-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:256:7 - (ae-incompatible-release-tags) The symbol ""border-inline-end-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal